 Average class sizes of 10:1 or less.
 Siena's staff and advisors include distinguished national, state and local education leaders and professionals.
 All of our staff are highly trained in specific instructional strategies for students with language-based learning needs.

 Tuition assistance is available to families that qualify.
 We expect approximately 35% of students will receive tuition assistance, with average grant awards of about $7,500 - $10,000.
 We offer a limited number of need-based scholarships covering up to 75% of tuition and fees.

 At Siena we foster the development of our students through experiential education, community service, and connecting with experts in their field.

-For an additional fee, Siena offers after school enrichments in areas of high interest such as Minecraft, Legos, 3D Printing, Yoga, youth soccer, karate and much more.
+For an additional fee, Siena offers after school enrichments in areas of high interest such as Minecraft, Lego, 3D Printing, Yoga, youth soccer, karate, and much more.
 Middle and high school athletics are available all year long.